kul1/b4dcity/README.md

 == README.md
+This is only another short way to go get start Spree on Heroku.

 ## Deploy Spree using Heroku Button
 (You may first try use my default sample bucket, aws Access Key and Secret Access Key in Menu or follow detail link to learn more.)